Everywhere you turn these days it seems you bump into long-form content statistics.

 2. Long Content Is A Precious Content Asset

-The numbers show the super value of deep evergreen content.
+The numbers show the super value of deep evergreen pillar posts.
 From brand awareness to lead acquisition, from traffic generation to authority building, from high dwell times to branding, from garnering links to closing leads at the bottom of the funnel, long-form content does it all.

 If you haven’t tried long-form content marketing, you are missing a massive growth opportunity.
 It’s time to give it a go.
 And if it’s already a part of your content strategy, it can do even more for your business as long as you improve and scale it.If you haven't tried long-form content marketing, you are missing a massive growth opportunity.Click To Tweet